mjhea0/jquery-madlibs/readme.md

 Did you ever play Mad Libs as a kid?
 If not, the rules are simple: You fill out a random list of words based on a part of speech - e.g, nouns, verbs, adjectives, and adverbs - without knowing the underlying context.
 These words are then inserted into a story.
 When read, the results are generally humorous, causing much laughter.

-html has different meanings. i can't explain everything - but for example ID, CLASS JQUERY IS JAVASCRIPT syntax different piece of code do different things. every language has different rules. step 4 - iteratively step 5 - ids review step 6 and step 7

 Let's have some fun.

 ## Step 1: Create a Project Boilerplate